 It’s only rained twice this summer—once for 22 days and again for 35.
-Although some may argue that global warming is a myth, the long frigid winters and irregular weather patterns are undeniable; and one cause of this erratic weather is the emission of greenhouse gases.
+Although some may argue that global warming is a myth, the long frigid winters, and irregular weather patterns are undeniable, and one cause of this erratic weather is the emission of greenhouse gasses.

-So what are greenhouse gases, and how do they contribute to global warming?
-Essentially, greenhouse gases, such as carbon dioxide, are released from human activity, which are then absorbed into the atmosphere effecting the amount of solar radiation that enters and leaves the atmosphere.
-The imbalance of UV rays are what then sets forth gradual changes in the oceans, ice caps and atmosphere, in turn altering all variations of ecosystems.
+So what are greenhouse gasses, and how do they contribute to global warming?
+Essentially, greenhouse gasses, such as carbon dioxide, are released from human activity, which is then absorbed into the atmosphere affecting the amount of solar radiation that enters and leaves the atmosphere.
+The imbalance of UV rays is what then sets forth gradual changes in the oceans, ice caps and atmosphere, in turn altering all variations of ecosystems.

 However, global warming isn’t a new phenomenon.
-Back in 1896, scientist and physicist Svante Arrhenius proposed that the production of carbon dioxide contributed to greenhouse gases, which then in turn initiate long-term climate changes.
+Back in 1896, scientist and physicist Svante Arrhenius proposed that the production of carbon dioxide contributed to greenhouse gasses, which then, in turn, initiate long-term climate changes.

 In an effort to reduce these carbon emissions, the Obama administration is enforcing stricter fuel standards for medium- and heavy-duty fleet trucks.
 The goal is to eliminate 1 billion tons of emissions and improve fuel efficiency, which would eventually cut fuel costs by about $170 billion.
 The change is set to take effect for trailers built between 2018 and 2027, specifically requiring class 8 trucks to increase their fuel economy by nearly 40 percent, when compared to levels in 2010.